bsdimp/mk211bsd/STATUS.md

 to this dependency.
 We can select either 4.3BSD or 4.3BSD Tahoe.
-Since they are identical, and we got nm.c from 4.3BSD, we conclude that ar.c also came from 4.3BSD, though we'd get identical binaries from the 4.3BSD Tahoe version. ar.c has no dependencies on a.out.h format, so we can likely just copy it.
+Since they are identical, and we got nm.c from 4.3BSD, we conclude that ar.c also came from 4.3BSD, though we'd get identical binaries from the 4.3BSD Tahoe version. ar.c has no dependencies on a.out.h format, so we can likely just copy it from 4.3BSD and have a program that works.

 Next, turning our attention to ar.h.
 In 4.3BSD it's 444 bytes long.
 After the patch, it's 2588 bytes long.
 This is consistent with the replacement we see in patch 160.
 It's a bit acedemnic, though, as ar.h is identical in all the 4.3BSD variants under consideration.
-We can likely just copy it.
+We can likely just copy it from 4.3BSD.

 ranlib.c is almost the same between 4.3BSD and 4.3BSD Tahoe.
 The only change is using a new symbol RANLIBMAG.
 RANLIBMAG isn't in 2.11BSD, even in the newer versions.
 This is further evidence all these were taken from 4.3BSD.
 This depends on a.out, so may need to be adjusted to work on the PDP-11 since 4.3BSD is VAX.
 The 2.10.1 ranlib may help since the .o format didn't change between 2.10.1 and 2.11 pl < 158.

-TODO: Adjust where we recover these from...
+Ranlib appears to be created along with the portable archive format, though the version of ranlib in 2.10.1 operates on the old ar format. ranlib in 2.10.1 appears to be a hacked up version of nm.c to support ranlib functions, though it also appears to be a pre-4.0BSD version of ranlib.c now lost to history...
+I think it will be close to just a copy from 4.3BSD to make it work, but some tweaks may be necessary.

 ld.c is more troubling.
 We need to adjust it somehow.
-It lacks a SCCS id, so we'll have to maybe rely on ealier diffs in 4BSD somehow, maybe between 3BSD and 4.0BSD where portable ar was introduced.
+It lacks a SCCS id, so we'll have to maybe rely on ealier diffs in 4BSD somehow, maybe between 3BSD and 4.0BSD where portable ar was introduced, though those diffs are extensive.

 ## All the hacks